cisagov/dotgov-data/README.md

 ### GitHub Pages

-This repo will publish a small data browser via GitHub Pages, so that the above-referenced .csv files can be searched, sorted, and filtered without cloning the repo.
+This repo publishes a small data browser via GitHub Pages so that the CSV files named above can be searched, sorted, and filtered without needing to clone or download anything.

 Key things to know: